 Tips and tools to improve your content creation

 While it may seem that the answer to satisfying accessibility, inclusion, and SEO requirements is as simple as writing with plain language, that’s only the beginning.
-Don’t get me wrong — it’s a great place to start, especially if you’re short on time and resources.
+It’s a great place to start, especially if you’re short on time and resources.

 But you’ll also need a desire to improve your content to be inclusive of users as well as attractive to bots.
 Following are some tips and tools to help you start down the path of achieving both of those goals.